Searea/dnd_weapons/info.md

 ## Maneuver

-Hooked: A successful strike on an enemy allows you to perform a trip or drag maneuver as a swift action, treating this weapon as a trip/drag weapon for this attack.
+*Hooked*: A successful strike on an enemy allows you to perform a trip or drag maneuver as a swift action, treating this weapon as a trip/drag weapon for this attack.

-Dismount (X): A mounted opponent hit by this weapon takes a –X penalty to Stay in Saddle
+*Dismount (X)*: A mounted opponent hit by this weapon takes a –X penalty to Stay in Saddle
     Counts as a trip weapon for tripping a mounted opponent with a +X to trip (Default 2)

-Battering (X): +X (Default 2) to Bull Rush and Overrun
+*Battering (X)*: +X (Default 2) to Bull Rush and Overrun
     Crit == free bullrush instead?

-Disarm (X): Add a bonus when disarming the opponent with this weapon (Default: +2)
+*Disarm (X)*: Add a bonus when disarming the opponent with this weapon (Default: +2)
     Does not provoke an AoO when disarming
-Disarm Blades (X): Adds a bonus only against blades, as well as bladed spears (Default: +4) Sunder (X): Add a bonus when sundering the opponent's equipment (Deafult: +2) Sunder Blades (X): Adds a bonus only against blades, as well as bladed spears (Default: +4) Sunder Shields (X): Adds a bonus only against shields (Default: +4)
+*Disarm Blades (X)*: Adds a bonus only against blades, as well as bladed spears (Default: +4) *Sunder (X)*: Add a bonus when sundering the opponent's equipment (Deafult: +2) *Sunder Blades (X)*: Adds a bonus only against blades, as well as bladed spears (Default: +4) *Sunder Shields (X)*: Adds a bonus only against shields (Default: +4)

-Grapple (X): Adds a bonus when grappling with this weapon
+*Grapple (X)*: Adds a bonus when grappling with this weapon
-    Does not provoke an AoO when initiating a grapple
-Locking: On a successful critical hit with a weapon of this type, you can attempt a combat maneuver check to grapple your opponent as a free action.
+    Does not provoke an AoO when initiating a grapple *Locking*: On a successful critical hit with a weapon of this type, you can attempt a combat maneuver check to grapple your opponent as a free action.
     This grapple attempt does not provoke an attack of opportunity from the creature you are attempting to grapple if that creature is not threatening you.
     While you grapple the creature using a grappling weapon, you can only move or damage the creature on your turn.
 You are still considered grappled, though you do not have to be adjacent to the creature to continue the grapple.
 If you move far enough away that the creature you're grappling is no longer within the weapon's reach, you end the grapple with that action.

-Distract (X): You gain a +X (Default +2) bonus on Bluff skill checks to feint or distract in combat
+*Distract (X)*: You gain a +X (Default +2) bonus on Bluff skill checks to feint or distract in combat

-Trip (X): You can use a trip weapon to make trip attacks.
+*Trip (X)*: You can use a trip weapon to make trip attacks.
 If you are tripped during your own trip attempt, you can drop the weapon to avoid being tripped.
 You do not provoke using a trip weapon.
 If there is a listed number (Default 0) you apply that bonus to trip attacks

-Entangle: as a net
+*Entangle*: as a net

-Plant-Cutter: Does bonus damage against plants
-    +2 bonus to Survival when moving faster through brush (e.g. Trailblazing)

-Vs Environment (X): Ignores hardness of objects (X Points)

 ## Special

+Most of these don't cost any points UNLESS they're useful mid-combat (Otherwise they become "utility only" weapons)

-Hidden (X): (Rare) Bonus +X (Default 2) when using Sleight of Hand or Disguise to conceal the weapon
+*Hidden (X)*: (Rare) Bonus +X (Default 2) when using Sleight of Hand or Disguise to conceal the weapon
-    Some weapons aren't hidden, but concealed as something else Stealthy (X): Attacking from stealth, the sniping penalty is reduced to by the listed number ?
+    Some weapons aren't hidden, but concealed as something else *Stealthy (X)*: Attacking from stealth, the sniping penalty is reduced to by the listed number ?
 By Default this reduces the penalty from -20 to -10, however perhaps the penalty is already too high?

-Performance: When wielding this weapon, if an attack or combat maneuver made with this weapon prompts a performance combat check, you gain a +2 bonus on that check.
+*Performance*: When wielding this weapon, if an attack or combat maneuver made with this weapon prompts a performance combat check, you gain a +2 bonus on that check.
     If used on a Perform(Wardance) or similar check you also gain the +2

-Intimidating (X): Provides a +X (Default 2) toolkit bonus to intimidate checks
+*Intimidating (X)*: Provides a +X (Default 2) toolkit bonus to intimidate checks
     Usually this applies only to demoralizing in combat

-Monk: A monk weapon can be used by a monk to Perform a flurry of blows
+### Environmental

+Usually non-combat, but can be useful in certain environments, even in combat

+*Plant-Cutter*: Does bonus damage against plants
+    +2 bonus to Survival when moving faster through brush (e.g. Trailblazing)

+    e.g. Machete (Clear a path as a 1/2 Move Action)

+*Vs Environment (X)*: Ignores hardness of objects (X Points)

+*Brachiate* Jump around trees using a rope/whip
+    Gain +5 to Jump checks (High or Long) if you're in a place with a ceiling your whip can reach Gain +2 while using the whip to climb

+    e.g. Whips (see skill: Whip Climber)

+*Grappling Hook*: Get to inaccessible Places

+*Underwater*: Some for of benefit while used underwater, more of a tag
+    Usually removes underater penalties for the weapon type
+    Note: "useless weapons" are basically an monster immunity, while underwater.
+        "Ranged Nerf" weapons are effectivelly a "closed corridors" environment

+*Demolitioner*: Used to precisely damage structures
+    E.g. A huge, rickety tree or giant crumbling stalagmite could be pushed over and either cause damage to creatures by falling on them, or create interesting divisions on the battlefield.

+    Can be used to knock over supports (e.g. for a balcony) E.g. Scaffolding for statues, incomplete construction
+        Ogre weapons (being Huge) often gain this benfit

+    E.g. Orc Ram

+*Lantern*: Can be used as a light source

+*Piton*: Can be used as a piton
+    As part of a Move action you can embed the weapon in the wall (assuming it can support pitons) The weapon+arm is busy, but gives you a climb bonus, until you let go (as a free action)
+    Note: Usually you want to do this at the end of a move (aka after a climb roll) This prevents enemies from knocking you down easily (due to your improved climb)
+    Note: A skilled user can "quick-release" the weapon, when pulling on it from above.
+        AKA you leave the weapon in, and attached to the rope, covering you in case you fall When you put in the next "piton" you pull up, and draw your first weapon back in

 ## Ranged

-Thrown: The wielder applies his Strength modifier to Damage dealt by thrown weapons (except for splash weapons).
+*Thrown*: The wielder applies his Strength modifier to Damage dealt by thrown weapons (except for splash weapons).
     It is possible to throw a weapon that isn't designed to be thrown (that is, a melee weapon that doesn't have a numeric entry in the Range column on Table: Weapons), and a character who does so takes a –4 Penalty on the Attack Roll.
         Throwing a light or one-handed weapon is a Standard Action, while throwing a two-handed weapon is a Full-Round Action.
         Regardless of the type of weapon, such an attack scores a threat only on a natural roll of 20 and deals double Damage on a critical hit.
 Such a weapon has a range increment of 10 feet.

-___ Load: The weapon takes an action to reload between shots (the default is a Move action if unlisted) Reloading is a AoO provoking action
+*___ Load*: The weapon takes an action to reload between shots (the default is a Move action if unlisted)
+    Reloading is a AoO provoking action
-    Bows, and most thrown weapons have an implied "Free Load" trait Clip (X): The weapon has a clip of X shots before it needs to be reloaded Some of these weapons can have custom sized ammunition (bigger/larger clips) the number listed here is for the default clip
+    Bows, and most thrown weapons have an implied "Free Load" trait *Clip (X)*: The weapon has a clip of X shots before it needs to be reloaded Some of these weapons can have custom sized ammunition (bigger/larger clips) the number listed here is for the default clip
-Belt: Requires an assistant, feeds a continuous stream of ammo
-Cylinder: Holds X bullets, each one is reloaded as a separate action (revolvers), sometimes a speed loader can be used to reload all or part
+*Belt-Fed*: Requires an assistant, feeds a continuous stream of ammo *Cylinder (X)*: Holds X bullets, each one is reloaded as a separate action (revolvers), sometimes a speed loader can be used to reload all or part
+*Internal Clip (X)*: Holds X bullets internally, each one is reloaded as a separate action (Shotguns), no speed loaders

+*Semi-Automatic*: Auto reloads the next clip, letting you fire one extra shot (Extra Attack)
-Internal: Holds X bullets internally, each one is reloaded as a separate action (Shotguns), no speed loaders Burst (X): When firing this weapon you expend the listed number of ammo, you can reroll one damage dice for each additional ammo you use for this attack.
+    As usual you need to Full-Attack, and take the penalties for having an extra attack (-2 to all) *Burst (X)*: When firing this weapon you expend the listed number of ammo, you can reroll one damage dice for each additional ammo you use for this attack.
-    Special damage dice (not from the weapon, weapon properties, weapon enhancements, etc) cannot be rerolled If multiple burst numbers are listed, you can choose which burst mode to use e.g. (1, 3, 5) If multiple weapon fire types are listed, you can only choose one… if Burst(1) isn’t listed you cannot fire the weapon normally
-Area Burst (X): The weapon is fired as a "spray and pray”, it targets an area doing Ref 1/2 damage to it
-    Uses X ammo per shot (Default 1)
+    Special damage dice (not from the weapon, weapon properties, weapon enhancements, etc) cannot be rerolled If multiple burst numbers are listed, you can choose which burst mode to use e.g. (1, 3, 5) If multiple weapon fire types are listed, you can only choose one… If Burst(1) (or a normal fire mode) isn’t listed you cannot fire the weapon normally *Area Burst (X)*: The weapon is fired as a "spray and pray", it targets an area doing Ref 1/2 damage to it Uses X ammo per shot (Default 1)
     Often used for Automatic Weapons
-Noisy (X): Listen DC to hear the weapon being used is modified by the listed penalty (default -2) Projectile / Ammo: A ranged weapon that uses projectiles
-Subsonic:  Less damage (will be listed separately), but Listen DC is increased by 10 to hear the shot
+*Noisy (X)*: Listen DC to hear the weapon being used is modified by the listed penalty (default -2) *Projectile / Ammo*: A ranged weapon that uses projectiles *Subsonic*:  Less damage (will be listed separately), but Listen DC is increased by 10 to hear the shot
     Decreases range increment by 20ft
-Tracer: Any following attacks at the target for the round gain +1 Precision to Hit.
+*Tracer*: Any following attacks at the target for the round gain +1 Precision to Hit.
 Spot DC is decreased by 5
     Automatic weapons gain the bonus during the attack as well

-Prone: (rare) This ranged weapon can be used while prone (usually for crossbows)
+*Prone*: (rare) This ranged weapon can be used while prone (usually for crossbows)
     Some Thrown?
 Shuriken, Daggers?
     Maybe shortbows?

-Grenade: Uses the grenade weapon throwing Rules
-Splash (Xft, Y): In addition to listed direct damage adjacent creatures within Xft (Default 5ft) take Y damage
+*Grenade*: Uses the grenade weapon throwing Rules *Splash (Xft, Y)*: In addition to listed direct damage adjacent creatures within Xft (Default 5ft) take Y damage
     Some will have a Ref DC listed

-Returning: On a miss at the end of your turn you can catch it if you have a free hand
+*Returning*: At the end of your turn the weapon comes back
-    There must be no obstructions on its return path
-Alt: A thrown weapon that returns to the wielder in a non-magical fashion, like a boomerang.
-To catch a returning weapon, the thrower must make an attack roll (as if he were throwing the weapon) to hit AC 10.
-Failure indicates that the weapon lands in a random square adjacent to the thrower (if proficient) or 1d4 squares away (if not proficient).

-Mighty (X): Allows you to add your str bonus to damage up to the listed number
+*Mighty (X)*: Allows you to add your str bonus to damage up to the listed number
     However if for every point of might that you do not utilize in the bow you take a -2 penalty to Hit (Mighty +3 bow fired as a Str 13 (+1) means a +1 dmg, but -4 to hit) (Might +2 bow fired as a Str 18 (+4) means a +2 dmg, no penalties)

-Powerful: Allows you to use str based feats (Such as Power attack) normally useable on melee only weapons.
+*Powerful*: Allows you to use str based feats (Such as Power attack) normally useable on melee only weapons.
     Allows you to use str for attack rolls
     Is treated like a large boulder for affect/feats/etc so Gust of Wind, Deflect Arrows, Wind Wall, etc